QuantumKitHub/MPSKit.jl/docs/src/man/intro.md

 ```
 creates a new TensorMap c equal to a*b.

-For more information, check out the [tensorkit documentation](https://jutho.github.io/TensorKit.jl/stable/)!
+For more information, check out the [TensorKit documentation](https://jutho.github.io/TensorKit.jl/stable/)!

 ## Overview